-The Personnel Committee replaced the company's remuneration committee on 22 March 2017.
 The Personnel Committee assists the Board in matters relating to the development of the Group's personnel and remuneration strategy and the corporate culture.
 The Personnel Committee prepares proposals for the nomination of key employees and for pay and remuneration schemes.
 Other matters to be prepared by the Committee include ensuring the competence required by the strategy, identifying key capabilities, and planning successors for the executive management and key employees.